awsdocs/emp-user-guide/doc_source/emp-iis-packaging.md

    The following example `web.config` file, found in `C:\inetpub\wwwroot` of an IIS\-based application, shows a dependency on *Crystal Reports* assemblies:
 ![\[Contents of example web.config file\]](http://docs.aws.amazon.com/emp/latest/userguide/images/emp-web-config-example.png)

 1. Capture a Process Monitor log file of your application usage\.
-See [Use Process Monitor to discover the files and registry keys used by the application](emp-getting-started-packaging-no-media.md#emp-getting-started-packaging-no-media-discovery) for the steps to capture a Process Monitor log file\.
+See [Log runtime dependencies using Process Monitor](emp-procmon-log-runtime-dependencies.md) for the steps to capture a Process Monitor log file\.
 The captured log file can reveal third\-party application dependencies\.

    The following example Process Monitor log file shows that the sample IIS\-based application depends on a legacy version of *Crystal Reports*\.
-An IIS worker process called `w2wp.exe` handles the web requests sent to the IIS web server for the configured IIS application pool\.
+An IIS worker process called `w3wp.exe` handles the web requests sent to the IIS web server for the configured IIS application pool\.
 ![\[Contents of example Process Monitor log file\]](http://docs.aws.amazon.com/emp/latest/userguide/images/process-monitor-example-iis.png)

 ## Migrate your IIS\-based application<a name="emp-iis-packaging-migration"></a>